DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 - We need to update the main menu.
 - The current UI is the wrong type of cartoony.

 - Our current buildings are causing performance issues (low FPS).
 	- Why?: We are using too many game objects / the buildings are made up of too many faces.
 Even with static batching, the performance is still taking a hit.
-	- Possible fInstead of individual blocks, we need models of "chunks" of the buildings (1 or more floors).
-This
+	- Possible fix: Instead of making the buildings using models of individual blocks, we need models of "chunks" of the buildings (1 or more floors).

 - Weapon balancing
 - TTK is hard to gauge since there's no variability(?)
 	- Missing introduces variability